gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 ![main page](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom_1.png)

-You can navigate the screen using keyboard arrows and choose specific suboption choose the alphabet next to it.
+We can navigate the screen using keyboard arrows and to choose a specific suboption choose the alphabet next to it.
 Below are the things that needs to be configured before we can flash the device:
-* `Filenames and paths`: Provide the directory path where you have downloaded the new firmware which you want to flash
+* `Filenames and paths`: Provide the directory path where we have downloaded the router firmware

 ![Filenames and paths](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom2.png)

 * `File transfer protocols`: XMODEM should be enabled (it's enabled by default).
-This is how it should look (if you need to change XMODEM to use command as `lsx` you need to change it in this screen)
+If we need to change XMODEM to use command as `lsx` that needs to changed it in this screen.

 ![File transfer protocols](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom_3.png)

-* `Serial port setup`: This is the place where we specify our Serial Device (which we obtained in Step 5 above).
+* `Serial port setup`: This is the option where we should specify the Serial Device (which we obtained in Step 6 above).
 The baud rate should be 115200 (default)

 ![Serial port setup](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom4.png)

-* `Save the Setup as df1`: Save our configuration, so that next time the settings are saved
+* `Save the Setup as df1`: Save the configuration.

 ![Save the Setup as df1](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom_5.png)